-A Tribute to Dr. K. C. Gupta

-ary 2007.
-He was not only a scholar and a dedicated leader in the microwave field but also touched the lives of many people by his warmth, selfless service, and sincerity.
-KC was a most valuable role model, collaborator, mentor, educator, and wonderful friend whose wisdom and counsel will be remembered by many.
-Dr. Gupta was a pioneer in the field of microwave education and computer-aided design.
-Some of KC's well-known books are Microstrip Lines and Slotlines, Computer-Aided Design of Microwave Circuits, and Neural Networks for RF and Microwave Design.
-He was the founding editor for the International Journal of RF and Microwave Computer-Aided Engineering.
+Dr. K. C. Gupta passed away at the age of 66 in Febru- Microwaves play a key role in support of societal security.
+The frequency range used extends from the MHz ary 2007.
+He was not only a scholar and a dedicated region to 100 GHz for various communication and deleader in the microwave field but also touched the lives of many people by his warmth, selfless service, and sintection systems.
+Threat detection, counter threat techcerity.
+KC was a most valuable role model, collaborator, niques, and first response technology to man-made as mentor, educator, and wonderful friend whose wisdom well as natural disasters will be considered.
+This session will present detection technology that is under developand counsel will be remembered by many.
+Dr. Gupta was a pioneer in the field of microwave education and comment to protect societies against threats as experienced by multiple nations from terrorists.
+Passive imaging, puter-aided design.
+Some of KC's well-known books are Microstrip Lines and Slotlines, Computer-Aided Design of radar, and ultra-wideband sensors will be presented that have a variety of applications of great use to make life Microwave Circuits, and Neural Networks for RF and Microwave Design.
+He was the founding editor for the Insafer and provide a key advantage under low-visibility ternational Journal of RF and Microwave Computer-Aided conditions.
+Engineering.
 KC's extensive professional activities included service as the IEEE MTT-S President in 2005.
-He received numerous awards including the IEEE Millennium Medal, the MTT-S Distinguished Service Award, and the MTT-S Distinguished Educator Award.
-Dr. Gupta was a Fellow of IEEE and a Life Fellow of IETE, India.
+15:30-17:00 WE4F HCC 315 He received numerous awards including the IEEE Mil-Advances in Microwave Systems for Deep lennium Medal, the MTT-S Distinguished Service Space Missions Award, and the MTT-S Distinguished Educator Award.
+Dr. Gupta was a Fellow of IEEE and a Life Fel-Current and planned deep-space missions depend on low of IETE, India.

+13:20-15:00 WE3A HCC 311

-13:20-15:00 WE3A Advances in GaN Technology
+Advances in GaN Technology

-This focused session highlights advances in GaN MMIC power and low-noise performance and maturation of the technology to enable multiple commercial applications.
-New broadband power and efficiency benchmarks are reported for designs in NDPA distributive technology.
+missions, including the New Horizons Mission to Pluto This focused session highlights advances in GaN and the MESSENGER mission to Mercury, on planned MMIC power and low-noise performance and maturaimprovements to NASA's Deep Space Network, and on tion of the technology to enable multiple commercial the technologies that future missions to the Moon, to applications.
+New broadband power and efficiency Mars, and beyond are depending on to achieve their \Box benchmarks are reported for designs in NDPA distribgoals. utive technology.
 Wideband sub-dB noise figure has been achieved in a broadband L- and C-band amplifier with 2W output power, and over 50% PA efficiency is reported at 35 GHz.
 Devices packaged in commercial plastic packaging have achieved 18W output at 3.5 GHz.
 GaN device reliability improvement is addressed through reduction in early current drop degradation.